DHS is committed to ensure all events are accessible, even if they're virtual.

 Sign Language (ASL)

-DHS will provide a minimum of three American Sign Language (ASL) interpreters for both days.
+DHS will provide a team of three American Sign Language (ASL) interpreters for both days.
 There will be one interpreter visible on the screen for most sessions that are 30 minutes or less.
 When there is a panel discussion, it's possible a team of at least two interpreters will work together in synchronization on the screen.
 If and when an active interpreter has technical difficulties, relief interpreters are on stand-by to take over quickly to ensure communication facilitation is not interrupted and continue to be effective.

 DHS will provide live captioning through a certified machine stenographer (as known as court reporter).
 Captioning will be feed into Adobe Connect's captioning pod where you are able to configure the captioning style to your preference (e.g. font, text size, text color, background color).
 DHS can provide the captioning URL if needed upon request.